Opportunity knocks and the Community Resource Center delivers.

 They’re also using the space outside the office, lining the sidewalk with Meal Kits for school kids every Monday, and a general food pantry every 3rd Thursday.
 And this is just for starters!
 Quincy Lyons from Representative Darisha Parker’s office recently donated a bunch of backpacks, while Sew Philly Face Masks has reached out to offer quality cloth masks to give away.

 So is the need to be heard, to have agency in your life.
-Here’s why we’re so well aligned with Sheena and Lenora’s vision.
+Here’s why we’re so well aligned with Sheena’s vision.
 As the Community Resource Center grows to serve more neighbors, we’ll help reflect their stories and perspectives in the pages of our newspaper.
 Voice is a powerful tool, we are excited to enable new narratives and highlight truths often ignored, shamed or denied.
 As we learned from our work with the Census: everyone counts.

 With Special Thanks to our CRC Supporters: